 Generally the band's repertoire refers to the entire catalogue of songs that the band knows how to perform.
 The set list is a shorter list of songs that the band performs on a more regular basis and in a particular order, often throughout an individual wedding season.

 Some party bands perform a broad range of covers from 1950s rock ’n’ roll to 1970s funk, to 90s covers and even chart songs from recent years.
-Some bands specialise in one genre, e.g. 90s tribute wedding bands that perform covers exclusively from this decade.
+Some bands specialise in one genre, e.g. 90s wedding bands that perform covers exclusively from this decade.

 This is a good question.
 Most wedding bands will ask you to list some covers from their set list that you absolutely do want, and some that you definitely don’t want.
 Bands will then take your preferences on board to create a list of songs to perform on the evening.
 Wedding bands usually perform 2 sets of 45mins or 1 hour, meaning that they perform roughly 15-20 songs in each set, so 30-40 covers in total.